nickrusso42518/postman/nso/README.md

 # Cisco Network Services Orchestrator (NSO)
-Postman collection to interact with the Cisco NSO RESTCONF API.
+Postman collection to interact with the Cisco NSO RESTCONF and JSON RPC APIs.

 ## Usage
 Be sure to check the folder descriptions for a summary of each workflow,